 It may surprise you to learn that there are in excess of 80 sleep disorders, affecting no fewer than 10-30 percent of the population, and up to 50 percent of the older adult population.
 Among the most common sleep conditions are:

 Even if you’re determined to fall asleep, and feeling tired all day from the previous restless night, those with insomnia – up to a third of the adult population – struggle to fall or remain asleep at least three times every week.
+According to the Sleep Foundation 1 “There are many causes of insomnia including stress, an irregular sleep schedule, poor sleeping habits, mental health disorders like anxiety and depression, physical illnesses and pain, medications, and neurological problems”.
+For many people, a combination of these factors can initiate and exacerbate insomnia.

 Typical treatments: Lifestyle & medication changes, cognitive behavioural therapy, relaxation techniques.

-2. Restless legs syndrome
+2. Restless Legs Syndrome

 Also known as Willis-Ekbom disease, the ‘restless legs’ sleep disorder is exactly that – the unpleasant urge to move your legs, typically starting in the evening and most uncomfortable in bed.
 Restless legs can interfere with the quality of your sleep and leave you sleepy and tired during the day.